YutianChen085/Website/content/projects.md

 ## Projects

-Here are some projects I have recently completed:
+Here are two projects I have completed from computational biology class:

 - [Exploratory Data Analysis with Tidyverse Tools](/project1/)